rezziemaven/brutils/README.md

+# 🧰 brutils - Bedrock Utility CLI

+A CLI to to help simplify and streamline development across multiple Bedrock configurations.
+Easily start and stop configurations, manage composer repositories and view local changes faster using separate main and local `composer.json` files, and perform other repetitive dev tasks, all with a few simple commands.

+---

 🚧 This project is not accepting external contributions (for now) as it is still under active development.
 Please hold off on submitting pull requests - I will update this message when I'm ready for community input.
 Thank you for your interest!

 ---

-# 🧰 brutils - Bedrock Utility CLI
-A CLI to to help simplify and streamline development across multiple Bedrock configurations.
-Easily start and stop configurations, manage composer repositories and view local changes faster using separate main and local `composer.json` files, and perform other repetitive dev tasks, all with a few simple commands.

 ## Table of Contents